thiagoa/notes/Windows.md

 - Right click on the taskbar -> Taskbar settings
   - Disable Chat
 - Pin apps & organize the taskbar to leverage `Win + number` shortcuts
+- System -> Power
+  - Set to "Balanced" on laptop
+  - Set to "Best performance" on desktop
 - Settings -> Personalization -> Start -> Folders
   - Add favorite folders to start menu
 - Press `Windows + v` and enable clipboard access